Managing Director, Privcore

-John has researched, written, trained and presented on many topics including: differences and tensions between cybersecurity and privacy, responding to data breaches and mitigating risks, privacy obligations locally and globally, including the EU’s General Data Protection Regulation (GDPR), assessing compliance and risk, data localisation laws globally, enhancing trust in online auctions, spam, WHOIS, biases in artificial intelligence (AI) and the governance risks of AI-based decisions.
-His audiences have included the United Nations Internet Governance Forum, the Asia Privacy Scholars Network, Australia-India Youth Dialogue, Australian Institute of Company Directors, Australian Internet Governance Forum, NSW Society for Computers & the Law, Macquarie Park Innovation District and many global Universities.
-He has been a Visiting Professor at the University of Oslo, Norway, the University of Zürich, Switzerland and was a Postel Research Fellow at the University of Southern California.
+He has presented at the United Nations Internet Governance Forum, AISA's CyberCon, the Asia Privacy Scholars Network, Australia-India Youth Dialogue, Australian Institute of Company Directors, Australian Internet Governance Forum, Australian Society for Computers and Law and the Macquarie Park Innovation District.
+He was a Visiting Professor at the University of Oslo, Norway, the University of Zürich, Switzerland and a Postel Research Fellow at the University of Southern California.

-John’s interdisciplinary legal career started in 1999 at what is now the law firm King & Wood Mallesons.
-In his role as solicitor, John advised telecommunications companies, Internet Service Providers and start-ups on a range of Internet-law issues, including cybersecurity, data protection, privacy, online contracting and mergers and acquisitions.
+John’s career started in 1999 at what is now King & Wood Mallesons.
+In his role as solicitor, John advised telecommunications companies, internet service providers and start-ups on cybersecurity, privacy, online contracting, mergers and acquisitions.
 He also worked in-house at Telstra on commercial agreements and monitored vendor compliance with software licence agreements.

-John has prepared policy submissions to government on the metadata retention scheme and the Parliamentary Joint Committee on Intelligence and Security cited him in its Advisory Report on the Telecommunications (Interception and Access) Amendment (Data Retention) Bill 2014.
-The Sydney Morning Herald, The Conversation, The Project, ABC Radio, Triple J Radio and the Australian Financial Review have all interviewed John.
-The Lowy Institute has recognised John as one of Australia’s “New voices in technology and international relations”.
+He has prepared policy submissions for government.
+He has influenced privacy developments in the Asia Pacific region as a result of his work on data localisation.
+Channel 7 and 9 News, Weekend Sunrise, Sydney Morning Herald, The Conversation, The Project, ABC Radio, Triple J Radio and the Australian Financial Review have all interviewed John.
+The Lowy Institute recognised him as one of Australia’s “New voices in technology and international relations”.

-With a PhD on the regulation of the .au domain name space from the University of New South Wales, John also has a First Class Honours Law degree and Bachelor of International Business and University Medal from Griffith University.
+With a PhD on the regulation of the .au domain name space from the University of New South Wales, John also has a first class honours Law degree and Bachelor of International Business and university medal from Griffith University.
 John is admitted as a legal practitioner in NSW.
-He is a member of the Asia Privacy Scholars Network, Australian Domain Name Administration and the Internet Society of Australia.
-John has completed the GDPR training course offered by the Vrije University Brussels in June 2018 and is currently undertaking the Certified Information Security Specialist credential (CISSP).
+He is a member of the Asia Privacy Scholars Network, AISA, ISC(2), ISACA, the Internet Society of Australia and is an IAPP Fellow of Information Privacy.
+John completed the GDPR training course from the Vrije University Brussels.
+He is certified in European data protection law (CIPP/E), is an Information Privacy Manager (CIPM), Certified Information Security Manager (CISM) and a Certified Information Systems Security Professional (CISSP).